Kay Malmstrom Lecture in Physics

 Theories and mysteries of “cosmic ray” proton particles

-Guest lecturers: Ellen Gould Zweibel, PhD
+Guest lecturer: Ellen Gould Zweibel, PhD

 William L. Kraushaar Professor of Astronomy and Physics, University of Wisconsin-Madison